blog

 Think about your thoughts and beliefs around food, and pay attention to what may actually be a disordered thought.
 For example, one may sound like “I need to eat less carbs, they are bad for me.”
 Many of these thoughts have become automatic to us, and are typically deeply rooted inside us.

-To challenge the food police with these thoughts, take a moment to pause, hear and observe these thoughts, and think to yourself: are these thoughts actually true?
-Have any of these thoughts, and moreover the actions that typically following them, actually ever benefited you?
+To challenge the food police with these thoughts, take a moment to pause, hear and observe these thoughts, and think to yourself:

 Has eaten carbs ever harmed you?
 How do you typically feel after eating carbs?
 Do you genuinely enjoy carb containing foods?
 What about the health benefits of carbs, like carbs being your brain’s #1 source of energy and fuel?